Preface

 This is actually what you see in the leftmost column of the long listing.
 The

-first letter (above, this is either -
+first letter (above, this is either - or d) indicates the kind of file this

 directory.
 Then, there are three characters describing what the owning user can